TurboWarp/extensions/docs/TheShovel/ShovelUtils.md

 Import image from [https://extensions.turbowarp.org/dango.png] name [Dango]
 ```

 Imports a costume from a PNG, Bitmap, or JPEG. **Does not work with SVGS**.
+The costume imports into the current sprite/backdrop the user has selected.

 ```scratch
 Import sound from [https://extensions.turbowarp.org/meow.mp3] name [Meow]
 ```

 Imports a sound from any Scratch-compatible sound file.
+The sound imports into the current sprite/backdrop the user has selected.

 ```scratch
 Import project from [https://theshovel.github.io/Bullet-Hell/Bullet%20Hell]